 But that isn’t the problem.
 It’s not that they’re not exactly like ourselves; it’s that they have no depth or complexity because they have no lived experience, because their creators didn’t know how to give them one.

-Here are a couple of stories I’d like to share on the concept of shared understanding.
+Here are a couple of stories I’d like to share on the idea of shared understanding.
 The first, a conversation between me and my son, Zeke, highlights the importance of being aware of and understanding the context of a situation from different people’s perspective.
-The second, a story relayed to me by a friend, shows the importance of ensuring shared understanding in a shared context and how easy it can be to not have it.
-Even when you think you do.
+The second, a story about a friend of mine, shows the importance of ensuring shared understanding in a shared context and how easy it can be to not have it.

 You know the way home, right?

 My son, Zeke, and I were in Milwaukee for the Midwest Gaming Classic.
 As we were walking from the hotel to the car getting ready to head home on Sunday morning, Zeke asked me, “You know the way home, right?”
 A reasonable question, and one that I could honestly answer with yes.
 Which was the right answer, though as it turns out that was not the question he was actually asking.
 What Zeke was really asking was, “Can we listen to the radio on the way home?”
 A little background may be in order.